 Finding a manufacturing partner was a crucial step in the process of launching my clothing line.
-I wanted to source a Canadian manufacturing partner to produce my line and support local manufacturing and the economy during the pandemic, but I was not able to find a Canadian manufacturer that specialized in sewing techniques for stretch-fabric production.
+I wanted to source a Canadian manufacturing partner to produce my line and support local manufacturing practices and the economy during the pandemic, but I was not able to find a Canadian manufacturer that specialized in sewing techniques for stretch-fabric production at that time.
 This forced me to broaden my search and consider international options.

 Obtaining bulk production costs was a key factor in my decision-making.
 I sought a manufacturer that could offer competitive prices while upholding high standards of quality and ethical production practices.
 Fortunately, I found one, and my clothing line went into production.